kubernetes/community/contributors/design-proposals/kep-development-process.md

 tracking its implementation, and agreeing on criteria for graduation to general availability.

-As the local bodies of governance SIGs should have broad latitude in describing what constitutes an enhancement which should be tracked through the KEP process;
+As the local bodies of governance, SIGs should have broad latitude in describing what constitutes an enhancement which should be tracked through the KEP process.
-hopefully the desire to be included in the rich narrative of a release announcement will encourage broad participation in the KEP process across SIGs.
-SIGs should also have the freedom to customize the KEP template according to their SIG specific concerns.
+SIGs may find that helpful to enumerate  what _does not_ require a KEP rather than what does.
+SIGs also have the freedom to customize the KEP template according to their SIG specific concerns.
 For example the KEP template used to track API changes will likely have different subsections than the template for proposing governance changes.

 ### KEP Template